vasu31dev/playwright-ts-template/README.md

 Keeping your project up to date is crucial.

+#### Update Playwright library

-- For CLI installed project, run the below command to update the Playwright library with the latest version of utility functions.
+- Run the below command to update the Playwright library with the latest version of utility functions.

   ```bash
   npm i -D vasu-playwright-utils@latest